francesco-lo-conte/APCS_project_2024/README.md

 ## Overview

 This project is a C-based, discrete-time simulation of an industrial bakery's order management system.
-It was developed to fulfill the requirements of the final exam for the "Algorithms and Data Structures" course.
+It was developed to fulfill the requirements of the final exam for the "Algorithms and Principles of Computer Science" course.

 The application simulates the bakery's complete workflow by processing a series of commands from an input file.
 It manages ingredients, recipes, warehouse inventory, customer orders, and shipping logistics, all operating within a discrete timeline where one time instant passes after each command is processed.